amoeba/spark-accelerators-demo/README.md

    +- CometScan parquet [a#9] Batched: true, DataFilters: [isnotnull(a#9), (a#9 > 5)], Format: CometParquet, Location: InMemoryFileIndex(1 paths)[file:/tmp/test], PartitionFilters: [], PushedFilters: [IsNotNull(a), GreaterThan(a,5)], ReadSchema: struct<a:int>
 ```

-In contrast with Gluten, Comet does not currently extend the Spark UI (See [datafusion-comet/144](https://github.com/apache/datafusion-comet/issues/144)).
+In contrast with Gluten, Comet does not currently extend the Spark UI (See [datafusion-comet/144](https://github.com/apache/datafusion-comet/issues/144)) so the only information we get is in the shell.

 ## Comparison

-To get a more realistic view of how vanilla Spark, Gluten, and Comet compare, let's run a query against the [NYC Taxi trip record dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+To get a more realistic view of how vanilla Spark, Gluten, and Comet compare, we can query the [NYC Taxi trip record dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) in Parquet format.
-For simplicity, we're just using local-mode Spark and not a Spark cluster so the results here may not be reproducible in a real Spark deployment.
+For simplicity, we're just using local-mode Spark and not a Spark cluster so the results we get may be quite different from those we'd get against a real cluster.

 ### Getting The Data